Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rO4PnufLT7I.md

 ### Transcript

-> uh i would like to get more rail track options like a roundabout track i don't think so you can already make roundabout tracks um right now so no i don't think so
+> i would like to get more rail track options like a roundabout track i don't think so you can already make roundabout tracks, right now so no i don't think so